opennetworkinglab/aether-docs/developer/aiab.rst

   to disposable environments like a VM or a `CloudLab <https://cloudlab.us>`_ machine.
 * No firewall running on the AiaB host.
 For example, `sudo ufw status` should show `inactive`, and `sudo iptables -L` and `sudo nft list` should show a blank configuration.

+.. [#] AiaB requires to increase the maximum number of available watches and the maximum number of
+    inotify instances in Ubuntu 22.04.
+Otherwise, there will be a "time out" error due to "Too many files open".
+Some users have also reported to see this issue when using Ubuntu 20.04. :ref:`AiaB fails too many files open <developer/troubleshooting:AiaB fails during deployment of SD-Core network>` provides more details on how to address this issue.

 .. note::
   * Running both 4G and 5G SD-CORE simultaneously in AiaB is currently not supported.